The Blank Slate Internet

 machine, by nature, can never by complex.

-This is the position that the first school seems not to be able to
+This is the position that the first school seems not to be able

 understand.
 To see why this

-understanding seems to be difficult for some people, we need to look at the
+understanding seems to be difficult for some people, we need to look at

-notion of logical coherence and translatability.
-Some things are not understandable unless one comes from the
+things are not understandable unless one comes from the

 Linguist Benjamin Whorf [17]

-developed the notion of “non-translatability”.
+developed the notion of non-translatability.

-The concept of “complexity” is illustrative of the notion of
+The concept of complexity is illustrative of the notion of

 non-translatability.
 The issue of complexity

-is not translatable into first school thinking, due in part to the, what we
+is not translatable into first school thinking, due in part to the,

-would regard as, polemical definitions of words like “intelligence”,
+would regard as, polemical definitions of words like intelligence,

-“complexity”, “free will” and others by the first school.
-However, for those in the second school the
+for those in the second school the

-understanding that complexity entails causes other than Newtonian causes seems
+understanding that complexity entails causes other than Newtonian

 justified by empirical observation and a growing body of scientifically